nekromant/rumboot-tools/README.md

                         option
   -a value, --align value
+                        Pad resulting image size to specified alignment -F value value, --flag value value
+                        Set image flag to a desired value.
+Only RumBootV3 or above
-                        Pad resulting image size to specified alignment -g key, --get key     Get a single field from header.
-Nothing else will be printed.
+  -g key, --get key     Get a single field from header.
+Nothing else will be
+                        printed.
 NOTE: The value will be formatted as hex -s key value, --set key value